databrary/www/databrary/input/pages/access/faq.md

 	<h3>How do I extend access to one of my volumes to my lab?</h3>

 	<div>
-		<p>We make it easy to share volumes with your lab group by enabling you to check "Extend access to my affiliates" on the "Access" tab when editing a volume.</p>
+		<p>We make it easy to share volumes with your lab group by enabling you to check "Extend access to my affiliates" on the "Access" tab when editing a volume.
+This will provide acces to anyone who has access to your lab data.
+Their level of access to this volume will match the level of access they have to your lab data.</p>
 	</div>
 </section>